Updated on: 2/17/2020

 Even as the figures decrease, still 39% of fatal crashes involve an impaired driver.

-The very unfortunate aspect of this problem is that in many states, an impaired driver who does not flee the scene of a fatality accident now faces the possibility of a heavier sentence than their counterparts that may flee.
+The very unfortunate aspect of this problem is that in many states, an impaired driver who does not flee the scene of a drunk driving accident - especially if it is fatal - now faces the possibility of a heavier sentence than their counterparts that may flee.
 So why wouldn’t they leave the scene?

 "Unfortunately, because hit-and-run crashes are punished less severely than alcohol-related crashes, we have given drunk drivers an incentive to flee the crime to try to escape having a BAC test done," as stated on MADD website.